-Definition: “Corporation” and “Club” are interchangable in this document.
+Definition: “Corporation” and “Club” are interchangeable in this document.

 Article 1: MEMBERSHIP